rapanchal173/rp-combine-lab-ios/README.md

 ## 5.6 throttle

 Limits how frequently values can be emitted.
+It limits the rate at which a publisher emits elements.

 ```swift
     let subject = PassthroughSubject<String, Never>()